openbci-archive/OpenBCI_MATLAB/readme.md

     - **If you do not have Python and `pip` installed on your computer:**
 	  	1. [Download Python](https://www.python.org/downloads/) (either version 2.7 or 3.5) onto your computer.
 	  	2. Check if `pip` was also installed:
-	  		- On the command line, enter: `pip list`
+	  		- On the command line, enter: `pip list`.
+If you get a list of modules as output, pip is installed!
 	  		- If not installed, follow these instructions: [Pip Installation](https://pip.pypa.io/en/stable/installing/)

 				> Note: If you are having trouble installing pip, you can skip this step - just make sure to download the Python libraries manually in the next step.

     - **Install libraries**
         1. If you have pip installed, navigate to the "Matlab-Python" directory and enter on your command line: